onflow/flow/flips/20201310-storage-fees.md

 This overhead can be measured by comparing the execution time of integration tests (that already exist).

-TODO: which tests?

 Time complexity of transactions that are creating new accounts will actually be reduced because of batching two calls to into one (see [Create Account Changes](#create-account-changes)).

-Memory usage should not noticeably change since only two fields (16 bytes + 2 key sizes) are being added to each account.
-The current minimum account size is about two orders of magnitudes larger (flow token receiver, flow token vault, private keys, ...), than the registers added.
+Memory usage should not significantly change since only one field one resource and one capability are being added to each account.
+The current minimum account size is about one order of magnitude larger (flow token receiver, flow token vault, private keys, ...), than the registers added.

 ### Dependencies